CheetahRobotics/Team10182/EngineeringNotebook/EngineeringNotebook.md

 We figured this out by measuring the diamater of the wheel of the robot which was 3.75.

+The distances of Robot given its position on the field ( see table below)

  |States|  Pos.1  | Pos.2|
 |:---:|:---:|:---:|